-Vancouver, January 7, 2019: Aton Resources Inc. (AAN: TSX-V) (“Aton” or the “Company”) is very pleased to provide investors with a review of the preceding year 2018, by its President and CEO Mark Campbell on the company’s accomplishments in 2019.
+Vancouver January 6, 2020: Aton Resources Inc. (AAN: TSX-V) (“Aton” or the “Company”) is pleased to share the thoughts of its President and CEO Mark Campbell on the company’s accomplishments in 2019.

-I would like to say that none of this could have been accomplished if not for our outstanding exploration team, both expat and national, based at the Hamama exploration camp, and our staff in both Cairo and Vancouver.
+Once again, I would like to say that none of this could have been accomplished if not for our outstanding exploration team, both expatriate and Egyptian based at the Hamama exploration camp, and our staff in both Cairo and Vancouver.
 It is a real privilege for me to be associated with them.
-It is also important to recognize the support that we have received from our contractors, consultants, suppliers and legal advisors, for they have also helped to make this possible.
-Furthermore, the support and guidance from our Directors and Advisory Directors over the past year has been a huge help in achieving our goals and especially to me personally.
-And of course, it goes without saying that I extend my gratitude to our investors, both new and old, who have supported us over the years, and in particular to our two cornerstone investors OU Moonrider and OU Hektik.
-It has been through their belief in Aton and unswerving support that we have gotten to where we are today.
+It is also important to recognize the support that we have received from our contractors, suppliers and other consultants and advisors, for they have also helped to make this possible.
+Furthermore the support and guidance from our Directors and Advisory Directors over the past year has been a huge help in achieving our goals.
+Of course it goes without saying that I extend my gratitude to our investors who have supported us, and in particular to our two cornerstone investors OU Moonrider and OU Hektik, as it has been through their belief in Aton and unswerving support that we have gotten to where we are today.
 To all of them I extend my most heartfelt thanks.

-In closing may I take this opportunity on behalf of all of us at Aton Resources to wish everyone a happy, healthy and prosperous 2019.”
+May I take this opportunity on behalf of all of us at Aton Resources to wish everyone a happy, healthy and prosperous 2020.”

 About Aton Resources Inc.

-Aton Resources Inc. (AAN: TSX-V) is focused on its 100% owned Abu Marawat Concession (“Abu Marawat”), located in Egypt’s Arabian-Nubian Shield, approximately 200km north of Centamin’s Sukari gold mine.
-Aton has identified a 40km long gold mineralised trend at Abu Marawat, anchored by the Hamama deposit in the west and the Abu Marawat deposit in the northeast, and the advanced Rodruin exploration prospect in the south of the Concession.
+Aton Resources Inc. (AAN: TSX-V) is focused on its 100% owned Abu Marawat Concession (“Abu Marawat”), located in Egypt’s Arabian-Nubian Shield, approximately 200 km north of Centamin’s world-class Sukari gold mine.
+Aton has identified numerous gold and base metal exploration targets at Abu Marawat, including the Hamama deposit in the west, the Abu Marawat deposit in the northeast, and the advanced Rodruin exploration prospect in the south of the Concession.
 Three historic British mines are also located on the Concession at Sir Bakis, Semna and Abu Garida.
-Aton has identified several distinct geological trends within Abu Marawat, which display potential for the development of RIRG and orogenic gold mineralisation, VMS precious and base metal mineralisation, and epithermal-IOCG precious and base metal mineralisation.
-Abu Marawat is over 738km2 in size and is located in an area of excellent infrastructure; a four-lane highway, a 220kV power line, and a water pipeline are in close proximity, as are the international airports at Hurghada and Luxor.
+Aton has identified several distinct geological trends within Abu Marawat, which display potential for the development of a variety of styles of precious and base metal mineralisation.
+Abu Marawat is over 596 km2 in size and is located in an area of excellent infrastructure; a four-lane highway, a 220kV power line, and a water pipeline are in close proximity, as are the international airports at Hurghada and Luxor.